 Combine the onion mixture, cooked cauliflower and sour cream in a food processor and process until smooth.
 Add the 2 tablespoons of butter and process again until smooth.
 Transfer to a well-greased baking dish and bake until hot all the way through, 15 - 20 minutes.

 DAY BEFORE Make the entire casserole and either bake (for reheating the next day) or just refrigerate to bake the next day.

 THANKSGIVING DAY Bring to room temperature.
 Bake at 350F/180C for 30 - 45 minutes or until hot all the way through.

 LEFTOVER REPORT Warms up just beautifully!
 And where potatoes get 'crusty' when reheated, the cauliflower does not.

-I've made this two ways, one in a large serving dish for the table or buffet, also in small ramekins (as pictured) for individual servings.
-Both were great.
+I make Cauliflower Cream in a large serving dish for the table or buffet, also in small ramekins for individual servings.
+Both work great.

-These look really plain in a bowl!
-I sprinkled pimentón and nutmeg over top for a little garnish (and they were fine, just not special) but next time, will either do buttered bread crumbs or maybe something like chopped green onions cooked in a little butter.
+Cauliflower Cream looks really plain in a bowl!
+I sprinkle pimentón or grated nutmeg over top for a little garnish but buttered bread crumbs or something like chopped green onions cooked in a little butter would also work.

 ~ Cauliflower Tomato Medley ~

 ~ Cauliflower with Pancetta, Capers & Parmesan ~